"Life is a Song" — The Journey

 In 2018, Steve returned to international travel with a two-month tour of Russia, part 1 in March and part 2 in October, playing clubs and concert halls across the country.
 The March leg of the tour culminated in a full-house performance at the US Embassy in Moscow with Steve and the Russian Trio (Ivan Farmakovsky [piano], Sergey Vasiliev [upright bass], and Pavel Timofeev [drums]) as special guests of US Ambassador Jon Huntsman.

 The 2018 Russian tour produced a notable CD recorded in Moscow entitled Skylark.
 Already released in Russia, Skylark will be released in the United States later in 2019.
+And Steve has been invited to return for another Russian tour in 2020.

 Steve is enjoying this current chapter in his career and looking forward to new audiences, new venues, and continued adventure.